 The Lewis Agreement provides Mr. Lewis with a base salary of \$725,000 which shall not be increased.
 The Lewis Agreement also provides that, under our current bonus program, Mr. Lewis is eligible for an annual target bonus of 100% of his base salary and a maximum (stretch) target of 200% of his base salary.
 For bonus years beginning 2013, the annual bonus amount and terms and conditions are determined in accordance with incentive plan metrics determined in the sole discretion of the compensation committee (but subject to the same targets described above).
+The compensation committee determined that for fiscal year 2014 the incentive plan metrics applicable to our executive officers would be the Company's total company revenue, adjusted net income, and adjusted EBITDA (where adjusted EBITDA represents net income (loss) before depreciation and amortization expense, interest expense, provision for income taxes and pre-opening costs, adjusted to eliminate the impact of other items, including certain non-cash as well as certain other items that we do not consider representative of our on-going operating performance).
+Further, for Mr. Lewis, as a named executive officer, the metrics would be weighted as follows: (a) 30%-total company revenue; (b) 35%-adjusted net income; and (c) 35%-adjusted EBITDA.
 The Lewis Agreement also provides Mr. Lewis with standard benefits and perquisites, a payment of up to \$20,000 for legal fees in connection with the negotiation of the employment agreement and review of related agreements and a minimum five weeks of vacation.

-Pursuant to the Lewis Agreement, Mr. Lewis was granted a stock option with a Black-Scholes value of \$1,200,000 (194,805 shares), the terms of which are described in greater detail below under "-Equity Awards-2013 Equity Compensation Decisions."
-The Lewis Agreement also contemplates that Mr. Lewis may be granted equity awards under the company's equity incentive plans beginning after August 8, 2015 with a target value of \$600,000 (subject to increase or decrease as determined by the compensation committee based on performance).
+Pursuant to the Lewis Agreement, Mr. Lewis was granted a stock option with a Black-Scholes value of \$1,200,000 (227,187 shares) on August 8, 2013 (the "Effective Date Grant").
+The Effective Date Grant has an exercise price of \$10.59.
+The Lewis Agreement provides that all stock options held by Mr. Lewis prior to the date of the Lewis Agreement (other than the Effective Date Grant) became fully vested on August 8, 2013.
+The Lewis Agreement also contemplates that Mr. Lewis may be granted equity awards under the Company's equity incentive plans beginning after August 8, 2015 with a target value of \$600,000 (subject to increase or decrease as determined by the compensation committee based on performance).